 Banff National Park has no shortage of world class ski hills.
 A five minute drive from the town of Banff will have you on the slopes of Mt.
 Norquay.

-If you visit Banff at the right time you can take in a a romantic evening of fine dining and skiing in the moonlight.
-Night skiing is available on weekends as well at Mt Norquay.
+If you visit Banff at the right time you can take in a romantic evening of fine dining under the stars.
+Night skiing is also available on weekends as well at Mt Norquay.
 Be sure to check the hours of operation.

 Ice Skating in a Snow Globe